CloudNativeWales/Meetops/Blog/001_OURFIRSTMEETUP.md

 ### The Speakers

 Our first speakers have set the bar high for future events.
 The feedback received after the event about the quality of the content of the talks was amazing.
 There was so much energy in the room that evening, and everyone took something away from the talks.

-#### Matthew MacDonald Wallace

-#### James Rawlings
+Thank you very much to our first speakers Matthew and James!

 ### The Gifts